Skip to Main Content

 About the Genre

-What is Cosmic Horror?
+What is Cosmic Horror to you?

-Extraterrestrial & Interdimensional Entities: 2 votes (11.11%)
+Extraterrestrial & Interdimensional Entities: 4 votes (14.81%)

 Ancient Civilizations: 0 votes (0%)

-Horror Beyond Comprehension: 13 votes (72.22%)
+Horror Beyond Comprehension: 19 votes (70.37%)

 Underwater Cities & Gods: 0 votes (0%)

-Insanity From Knowledge: 2 votes (11.11%)
+Insanity From Knowledge: 3 votes (11.11%)

-Occult Practice & History: 1 votes (5.56%)
+Occult Practice & History: 1 votes (3.7%)

-Total Votes: 18
+Total Votes: 27

-Any of the options in the poll above would be correct.
+Any of the options in the poll above could be correct.
 Narratives in cosmic horror and cosmicism can vary in different ways.
 This subgenre is one that builds on our fear of the unknown and of esoteric knowledge that we cannot comprehend.
 The horror here comes from ancient pre-human civilizations, unfathomable and eternal elder things, madness from grasping the arcane, and dread that one could not even begin to envision.
 The genre of cosmic horror is largely credited to author H.P.
 Lovecraft.
 His entire fiction bibliography is considered the cornerstone of the genre, and much of the cosmic horror that has come since includes themes, characters, and settings that are all derived from his stories.

 Lovecraft's stories were typically set in what is now referred to as "Lovecraft Country."
 This encompasses the New England region of the United States, which includes Lovecraft's home state of Rhode Island.
 Some of the fictional locations in Lovecraft's work include Insmouth, Arkham, Dunwich, and the Miskatonic River.
 Also, there might sometimes be an exotic setting that is undiscovered by current civilizations and has remained untouched by humanity for anywhere from centuries to eons.